Listen to the article

-TLDR: Financial services companies looking to stay competitive and build innovative fintech products should go all in on a cloud-native strategy in 2023.
+TLDR: Financial services companies looking to stay competitive and build innovative fintech products should focus on a cloud-native strategy.
 We help you think through how to optimize the power of cloud-based data storage and analytics, map or remap your cloud migration, and develop new fintech products — faster.

 Here’s what we’ve already heard about the future of fintech and innovation trends in 2023: Biometrics authentication is here.
 Buy now, pay later may be slowing — or shifting.
 Data is king.
 Customers want more and more personalized financial offerings.

 And here’s what we’ve also heard about this coming year: Inflation.
 Recession.
 Budgets may tighten, and companies may invest with increased discernment.
 Still, in spite of economic pressures, innovation in fintech and payments will continue — and may even prove essential to thriving in a competitive environment of recession.